 I thought even more about the dark upon overhearing a young woman on the subway telling her friend that they both would benefit when the planet Pluto stopped being retrograde on October 3.
 If you’re a reader of the New York Times, you know that astrology has filled the vacuum of organized religion in our country, especially among millennials.
 Psychotherapists now must be prepared to understand their clients’ fear of Mercury retrograde in addition to that of not having their parents’ unconditional love.

-When I heard this about Pluto, however, I thought not of the small, distant planet but of the Greek god of the underworld.
-He had originally been called Hades (brother to Zeus and Poseidon), but his character got rehabilitated with the moniker Pluto.
-The thing I remembered was the Helmet of Invisibility Pluto was given by the Cyclopes to help in the bloodlusty battles he and brothers were always getting into.
-This helmet not only concealed Pluto’s visibility; it also concealed his true nature, making it easier for him to deceive.
+When I heard this about Pluto, however, I thought not of the small, distant planet but of the Roman god of the underworld.
+He’d been called Hades (brother to Zeus and Poseidon) by the Greeks, and the thing I remembered was the Helmet of Invisibility that Hades/Pluto was given by the Cyclopes to help in the blood-lusty battles he and brothers were always getting into.
+This helmet not only concealed his visibility; it also concealed his true nature, making it easier for him to deceive.
 Within his helmet, all that could be seen was a dark shadow—the Robert Motherwell version of Darth Vader.

 Astronomers named the planet after the god because of this shadow aspect.
 Astrologers believe the planet rules over the shadow side of everything and everyone.
 When Pluto is retrograde, they say, things get murky and dark; when it moves forward again, issues of corruption and buried stories are likely to surface as we confront the darkest parts of ourselves and others.